 Remember that servers should run anti-malware solutions.
 They are not just for PC’s anymore.
 Even Linux servers that interact with PCs should run anti-malware to prevent the server from spreading malware between different clients.
 Department IT staff have access to Sophos licenses that run on Windows and Linux

 The key to secure server administration is reducing the attack surface by turning off unused services.
-A server should not respond on any port that is not hosting an intended operating service.
+A server should not respond to any port that is not hosting an intended operating service.
 If you aren’t using file or printer sharing, turn it off.
 If you’re not using SNMP, turn it off.
 If you’re not hosting a web server, turn the service off.
 Don’t let your site be profiled by displaying a generic Apache or IIS page.

 Protection ends only when the server is decommissioned.
-For hardware this also means safe disposal.
+For hardware, this also means safe disposal.
 Securely wipe or destroy storage media.
 Information about secure destruction of hard drives is at http://www.ets.ucsb.edu/services/hard-drive-destruction-service.

 Bad things happen to good servers.
-Audit logs provide the way to determine what happened and when.
+Audit logs provide a way to determine what happened and when.
 In the event of a security incident, examination of logs is a key task to determine if information was compromised, either by access, removal, or tampering.
 Logs should be configured according to the logging standard.
 For servers hosting sensitive information, logs should be examined periodically either manually or using automated tools.

 Respond and Recover

 Good backup plans are essential.
 Increasingly use cases demand always-on availability which leads to data replication and automatic failover.
 RAID storage systems can prevent loss from single drive failure.
-In many cases however, backups are required.
+In many cases, however, backups are required.
 Regardless of the backup strategy chosen, it must be tested.
 Verify that tapes or replicated files or databases are accessible and have correct information.
 Ensure that backups meet disaster recovery requirements including off-site replication or storage.